kaisubr/Paladins-Neural-Network__inferencer/README.md

-# Paladins Artificial Neural Network: Inferencing
+# Paladins Artificial Neural Network: Inferencer

 This inferencer in this repository applies [the model that I created here](https://github.com/kaisubr/PANN__trainer-public) onto real-time game data!
 The inferencer's versioning system will append the model's version (i.e. v4.4-0).